Rehgar Abilities and Strategy

-Ancestral Healing is a remarkable healing spell, which is capable of restoring large amounts of health points to an injured Hero.
+Ancestral Healing is a remarkable healing spell, which is capable of restoring large amounts of health points to an injured ally or Rehgar himself.
 It is an ability that can significantly influence the outcome of an entire team fight by either saving one of your comrades (if you time Ancestral Healing correctly), or by losing one of your teammates (if you cast Ancestral Healing too late).
 This may sound like a heavy burden on your shoulders, however, with a little bit of practise, you should be able to learn quite quickly how to use your Ancestral Healing properly during heated team fight situations.
 The following will assist you in that endeavour.

 Too late: due to the 1 second delay, it is extremely risky to cast Ancestral Healing if you are almost certain that the target allied Hero will die before it connects.
 It may trick enemies into performing a reckless maneuver to finish a wounded target off, but, if you time your Ancestral Healing misses by just a millisecond, you may end up losing a valuable team member.
 Besides, keep in mind that if your targeted ally dies while Ancestral Healing is still in its delay phase, you will have to wait 10 seconds before you can cast a new one.
 To avoid this misplay, try to predict what will happen next.

 Correct: using your Ancestral Healing on a target that is currently being focused by the enemy team, and still has around half of its health points, is in most cases a good choice.
-This way you ensure that your ally survive the 1.5-second delay of Ancestral Healing and that your spell heal for a decent amount.
+This way you ensure that your ally survive the 1-second delay of Ancestral Healing and that your spell heal for a decent amount.

 - Mana: 70